shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-billing-category-service.md

 The Segment Billing Category Service allows you to **map** your segments to your Data Marketplace pricing taxonomy.
 Here's how it works:

 1. You create a mapping record for a segment that you activate in the Data Marketplace.
 1. In the mapping record, you specify which pricing category the segment should be assigned to.
-1. clients that you've shared your segment with can now target that segment in campaigns and Xandr will clear the cost of usage.
+Clients that you've shared your segment with can now target that segment in campaigns and Xandr will clear the cost of usage.

 > [!NOTE]
 >